 This preparation is for external use only.
 If someone swallows some of it, go to the accident and emergency department of your local hospital.
 Take the container with you, even if it is empty.

 If you buy any medicines, check with a pharmacist that they are safe to take with your other medicines.

 If you are having an operation or dental treatment, tell the person carrying out the treatment which medicines you are taking or using.

 This preparation is for you.
 Never give it to other people, even if their condition appears to be the same as yours.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this preparation, ask your pharmacist for further advice.

-- Manufacturer's PIL, Dalacin® T Topical Solution/Topical Lotion; Pharmacia Limited, The electronic Medicines Compendium.
-Dated January 2014.
+Manufacturer's PIL, Dalacin® T Topical Solution/Topical Lotion; Pfizer Limited, The electronic Medicines Compendium.
+Dated November 2014.

 British National Formulary 73rd Edition (Mar 2017); British Medical Association and Royal Pharmaceutical Society of Great Britain, London.